América de Cali: 1980s: Five consecutive titles, Copa Libertadores finals

 In 1985, as América set its sights on another title, Ochoa strengthened the squad again, this time by adding Paraguayan forward Roberto Cabañas and Argentine striker Ricardo Gareca.
-The season came down to its penultimate match, but América's late victory over Deportivo Cali clinched a fourth crown in a row.
-Even more memorable, though, was their thrilling run through the 1985 Copa Libertadores.
+The team clinched a fourth league title in a row with a late victory over Deportivo Cali in the penultimate match.
+In that same year, América had a memorable Copa Libertadores run, reaching the final series of the competition for the first time.
 La Mechita won their first round group with an undefeated record of two wins and four draws, then topped their semi-final group to earn a place in the finals against Argentinos Juniors.
 The Argentine team won the first leg 1–0, but Willington Ortiz scored in the fourth minute of the second leg to power América to a 1–0 victory.
 This forced a decisive third match, played in Asunción.
 After a 1–1 tie, Argentinos won a penalty shootout to hoist the Copa Libertadores.

 The 1986 season saw América set a Colombian record with an unprecedented fifth straight championship.
 It was another hard-fought race, but ultimately the club was able to hold off a late surge by Deportivo Cali and bring home the crown, clinching the title with a win over their crosstown rivals.
 Simultaneously, they were making another run through the 1986 Copa Libertadores.
 They topped their preliminary group (eliminating Deportivo Cali as they went) and survived a tough semi-finals group to reach the championship round for a second year in a row.
 There, they met Argentine powerhouse River Plate with the South American championship on the line.
 River won the first leg in Cali 2–1, then clinched their first Copa Libertadores title by winning 1–0 back in Buenos Aires.